Tegucigalpa Cathedral: History

-In 1858 after the mayor's office of Tegucigalpa decided to demolish the remains of the old church that was now in the let side of the cathedral.
+In 1858 after the mayor's office of Tegucigalpa decided to demolish the ruins of the old church that was now in the left side of the cathedral.
 The only evidence of its existence are archives belonging to the Tegucigalpa diocese and a lithograph from 1857 showing the Tegucigalpa plaza and said church on the left side, after its demolition the wasteland was used to build new buildings.
+The cathedral remained the largest building in the city until the end of the 19th century and one of the largest cathedrals in Central America.

 View of the Cathedral of Tegucigalpa in 1904.

 The cathedral would survive the Honduran civil wars of 1919 and 1924, where various buildings in Tegucigalpa would be damaged by bullets, however the temple managed to survive this tragedy.
 Between 1934 and 1938, a long process of restoration of the building began, seeking to preserve the artistic works inside.
 Being in 1934, the Honduran painter Teresa Victoria Fortín Franco the person who worked together with the teacher Alejandro del Vecchio in the decoration and restoration of some works of the cathedral church of Tegucigalpa.

 Over the decades, archaeological excavations began inside the temple to understand the techniques of its construction during the 18th century.
 In recent years, its original salmon color was restored, and the latest restoration work was a remodeling of its interior as well as its side patios.